-Possible cumulative effect will occur in case of new developed mining sections and in case of appearance of other investors in the region, which will cause significant negative impact at Site's level.
+'A possible cumulative effect will occur in the case of new developed mining sections and in case of the appearance of other investors in the region, which will cause significant negative impact at the Site's level.'

-The same recommendation is written down in a more specific way in section 5 of the report (page 66), where mitigation measures are discussed.
-Here is a short citation:
+The same recommendation is written in a more specific way in section five of the report (page 66), where mitigation measures are discussed:

-Other investment proposals in the Site concerned within the territory of the municipality of Krumovgrad, which affect habitats and species - subject to protection in the Site, or are located within the Site or within a radius of less than 100 m from its borders, in the expected area of impact, that may have cumulative or synergistic with the expected impacts of this investment proposal effect, should not be allowed.
+Other investment proposals in the Site concerned within the territory of the municipality of Krumovgrad, which affect habitats and species - subject to protection in the Site, or are located within the Site or within a radius of less than 100 metres from its borders, in the expected area of impact, that may have cumulative or synergistic with the expected impacts of this investment proposal effect, should not be allowed.